RocketCommunicationsInc/astro/packages/astro-uxds/_content/design-process/research.md

 ## Interview Users

 As early as possible, interview users for a general understanding of their goals and requirements.
-Get to know their needs, wants, limitations and preferences.
+Get to know their needs, wants, limitations, and preferences.
 Watch for patterns to emerge in the gathered data and observe unique variables.
 Typical users include:

 - Administrator
 - Crew Chief